 - a.
 Each morning the front doors are locked at 8AM.
 All doors remain locked throughout the school day. - b.
-Safety film for entrances and lower level windows, which, when shot at, will not shatter, delaying entry to the building were installed February 2024. - c.
-All main building lobby and hallway glass panels have been coated with "darkening film", so that outsiders have difficulty seeing into the building. - d.
+Safety film for entrances, main building lobby and lower level windows, which, when shot at, will not shatter, delaying entry to the building were installed February 2024. - c.
+All other glass panels have been coated with "darkening film", so that outsiders have difficulty seeing into the building. - d.
 At lunch, any family wishing to eat with their child must call the office, enter the office at the appropriate time, are given a visitor pass, and walk with the class to the café for entry.
 No one is given a key and we do not leave the café doors open. - e.
-3 cameras were installed in 2022.
-1 in the office area and 2 outside cameras.
-Additionally, 24 new cameras were installed (December 2023) which were placed within the school, at each door, and throughout campus.
-The secretaries, administration, and Business Manager, and Pastor have screen access showing live footage of each door entrance and hallway in both buildings.
+Over 25 cameras are placed within the school, at each door, and throughout campus.
+The secretaries, administration, Business Manager, and Pastor have screen access showing live footage of each door entrance and hallway in both buildings.
 This footage is recorded daily, and is saved. - f.
 In August 2024, a large TV monitor was placed in the principal's office that will view all exterior cameras in real time for an extra layer of safety. - g.
 Each classroom's doors lock and the windows have either blinds or curtains.
 Each classroom has a safety bucket, with first aid supplies, student rosters, allergy information, and parent information, which are taken with the teacher at each practice. - h.
-For each type of emergency, a map of where students are to go (for each area within our buildings) is posted in each classroom and in the faculty/staff handbooks. - i.
-For safety, our school entrance is a vestibule, where any visitor enters but has no access to the school building.
+For each type of emergency, a map of where students are to go (for each area within our buildings) is posted in each classroom and in the faculty/staff handbooks.

+- i.
+For safety, our school entrance is accessible through an intercom system outside of the locked main entrance.
+Anyone wishing to enter the building will need to communicate with the secretaries your full name and reason for entrance.
+You then will be buzzed in(unlocking the door) and may enter the vestibule area.
+Visitors will enter the vestibule area but have no access to the school building.
 All visitors are given a visitor pass upon entry.
-(Future Installation projected to be finished in the fall of 2024: An intercom system will be installed outside of the locked main entrance.
-Anyone wishing to enter the building will need to communicate with the

-- secretaries your full name and reason for entrance.
-You then will be buzzed in(unlocking the door) and may enter the vestibule area.) - j.
-Students are taught NOT to open doors for anyone, even teachers. - k.
-All faculty and staff have been trained to use the Crisis Go app, which when activated, immediately notifies police and fire departments of an emergency.
+Students are taught NOT to open doors for anyone, even teachers. - j.
+All staff will be trained to use the Crisis Go app, which when activated, immediately notifies police and fire departments of an emergency.